-“Oh,” I said noncommitally, wrapping myself tighter in the shock blanket, and that was that.
+“Oh,” I said noncommittally, wrapping myself tighter in the shock blanket, and that was that.

 The rest of the night passed by quickly.
 Aidan came back, apparently having been getting me some hot tea.
 Aside from some bruises around his neck, he was doing fine.
 In fact, he spent the remainder of the time sitting right next to me, always within reach, shoulders tense and alert.
-He didn’t say a word, though, choosing to remain strangely silent.
-Freddy, on the other hand, babbled on about this and that, how tonight I had somehow made my way up to ‘Boss Status,’ how he really badly wished someone had filmed him getting hit by that curse, how he was planning on naming his sling ‘Robert’...
+He didn’t say a word, though, choosing to remain uncharacteristically silent.
+Freddy, on the other hand, babbled on about this and that, how tonight I had somehow acheived ‘Boss Status,’ how he really badly wished someone had filmed him getting hit by that curse, how he was planning on naming his sling ‘Robert’...
 Thanks to him, there wasn’t one moment of silence the whole night.
-Dom, meanwhile, dedicated her time to trying to flirt shamelessly with Hr.
+Dom, meanwhile, had decided to dedicate her time to trying to flirt shamelessly with Hr.
 Malfoy, who was both uninterested and clueless to her advances.

 “I see.
 Are you feeling dizziness, nausea, or pain anywhere?”